uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/software-modules-lmod.md

 ```

 ###  Finding software
 The first time you log in and run `module avail`, it may not seem like much software is available.
 This is actually a safety feature that prevents you from loading incompatible modules.
 If you would like to explore the software tree, you can start loading modules and new ones will unlock.
-To see all applications built with a certain compiler, you can load that compiler module.
-Everything built with that compiler will become visible in module avail.
+For example, to see all applications built with a certain compiler, you can load that compiler module.
+Everything built with that compiler will become visible in `module avail`.

 The current naming scheme for modules is `<software_name>/<version>-xxxx`.